PhonePe/Magazine/tutorials/concurrency_control__deduplication.md

 ### 3. Deduplication: Checking the Shelf

-Sometimes, you want to ensure that a specific piece of data exists *at most once* in your magazine.
-For example, you probably only want to send one welcome email to "new.user@example.com", even if the sign-up event accidentally gets triggered twice.
+Sometimes, you want to ensure that a specific coupon exists *at most once* in your magazine.
+For example, you probably only want to send one "SAVE20" coupon, even if the generation event accidentally gets triggered twice.

 **Analogy:** Imagine adding books to a library shelf.
 Deduplication is like checking the shelf first: "Do we already have 'The Great Gatsby' by F. Scott Fitzgerald?"
 If yes, you don't add another copy.
 If no, you add it.